Movement and time spent in nature are vital for nurturing wellbeing

 Camping with Style was born with the aim of celebrating diversity and inclusivity in outdoor leisure whilst demonstrating the immense healing power of the great outdoors.

-The blog isn’t limited to camping and glamping though, it also covers active and luxury travel, outdoor activities and explores many varied aspects of wellbeing.
+The blog isn’t limited to camping and glamping though, it also covers active and luxury travel, outdoor activities of all sorts and crucially, explores many varied aspects of wellbeing that are closely linked to spending time in nature and movement.

-Camping is a great way to explore new places and to foster a life that is more connected with nature and my aim is to encourage people to explore, travel and generally spend more time outdoors.
+Camping is a great way to explore new places and to foster a life that is more connected with nature and my aim is to encourage ordinary people just like me, to explore, travel and generally spend more time outdoors.

 The stereotype of camping being an uncomfortable, second-rate or dull pass-time, is something we seek to continually challenge, and whilst those of us who identify as ‘glampers’ certainly get a lot of stick; I challenge anyone with the physical disabilities I live with, to enjoy and benefit from camping any other way.